AA/PPS 02.01.01 - Academic Credit Courses

 BACKGROUND INFORMATION

-Course addition, change, and deletion forms will be submitted and reviewed during the annual course cycle as detailed in the Course Review Flow Chart for Additions and Deletions to be effective each fall semester, according to the Texas Higher Education Coordinating Board (THECB) annual course reporting requirements (CBM003).
+Course addition, change, and deletion forms will be submitted and reviewed during the annual course cycle, as detailed in the Course Review Flow Chart for Additions and Deletions, to be effective each fall semester, according to the Texas Higher Education Coordinating Board (THECB) annual course reporting requirements (CBM003).
 The CBM003 is an electronic file of courses maintained at the THECB that complies with Section 61.052 of the Texas Education Code.
 The course calendar in the Course Review Flow Chart for Additions and Deletions demonstrates the integration of approved Course Inventory Management (CIM) course additions, changes, and deletions into the annual CBM003 and the annual university catalogs.
 Course addition, change, and deletion forms may only be submitted during the annual course cycle in existing degree or certificate programs.
-Course addition, change, and deletion forms proposed as part of a new degree proposal will be submitted with the degree proposal, not during the annual course cycle.
+Course addition, change, and deletion forms proposed as part of a new degree proposal will be submitted along with the degree proposal, rather than during the annual course cycle.
 The Course Review Flow Chart for Course Changes will provide an overview of the faculty and administrative reviews of course forms according to the requirements established by The Texas State University System (TSUS) Board of Regents and the THECB.

 DEFINITIONS